BPerezLamarque/Phylosignal_network/simulations/README.md

 We used a mutation rate μ=0.01 and followed the interacting individuals during 50^6 death events.

-At the end, we extracted for each guild (A or B) a species tree from its genealogy by randomly selecting one individual per species (two trees per simulation are available in the Newick format) and reconstructed the corresponding weighted interaction network (a matrix in .csv format) by counting the number of occurrences of each interspecific interaction.
+In the end, we extracted for each guild (A or B) a species tree from its genealogy by randomly selecting one individual per species (two trees per simulation are available in the Newick format) and reconstructed the corresponding weighted interaction network (a matrix in .csv format) by counting the number of occurrences of each interspecific interaction.